bchugg/bchugg.github.io/research_notes.md

 </p>
 </div>

-Notes on various topics for my own edification.
-The vast majority of the material is not original, and is simply a restatement of previous results in language that makes the most intuitive sense to me.
-Making the notes public just helps keep me accountable for their accuracy (no promises).
-Maybe they can also help others in the eternal quest to reduce confusion.
-Some wiser advice on why keeping such notes is useful comes from Ryan Giordano [here](https://rgiordan.github.io/meta/2019/07/26/why.html).

 {% assign notes = site.research_notes | where_exp: "item", "item.status == 'published'" | sort: "date" | reverse %}
 <ul class='note-list'>